Codemon72/Spickzettel/Terminal Shell Command Line.md

 `cat` - concatenate files and print on the standard output
   - `cat example.txt`

+`chown` - change file owner and group
+  - `sudo chown -R "$USER":admin /usr/local/*` (homebrew was not functioning - "unlinked kegs in the cellar")

 `curl` - call url and log it
   - `curl -i` - include header (-i: information)
   - `curl --head` or `curl -I` - only header